Skip to main content

 cifuzz create java -o <path to fuzz test>

-We recommend creating your Fuzz Tests close to the code being tested, just as you would for a unit test.
+Create Fuzz Tests close to the code being tested, just as you would for a unit test.